milestonesys/mipsdk-samples-component/PTZandPresets/README.md

 ## The sample demonstrates

-- Connection and login without using the LoginForm and the ItemPicker pre-made dialogs
 - Initialization of MIP .NET Library, when video display is required
 - Video display -- live
 - PTZ control